allard real estate

 Severe earthquakes can be felt hundreds of miles away.
 The Easter Sunday earthquake (April 4, 2010) in Mexicali, Mexico registered a 7.2 in magnitude.
 We felt that one here in Redlands and the water in the swimming pool kept sloshing back and forth for about ten minutes after the quake subsided.
 Mexicali is about 145 miles southeast of Redlands.

-We were shaken at 5:47 PM on February 14, 2018 by a 3.3 magnitude quake in Mentone, which is about three miles away.
+February 14, 2018 - We were shaken at 5:47 PM by a 3.3 magnitude quake in Mentone, which is about three miles away.

 September 5, 2018 - Today we were in Aguanga, CA to see Ricardo Breceda's Gallery.
 Aguanga is a very active seismic area with close to 7,000 recorded earthquakes in the past 12 months.